The Qualified Allocation Plan

 760 CMR 54.04(4)

-Since the state and federal tax low income credits are essential elements in most subsidized housing finance stacks, the QAP effectively governs the allocation of all affordable housing subsidy funds.
+Since the state and federal tax low income credits are essential elements in most subsidized housing finance stacks, the QAP effectively governs the allocation of most affordable housing subsidy funds.
 As the QAP states:

 It is important to note that the priorities included in this plan to a large extent are priorities for the Department’s other affordable housing programs as well.
 This is true for two reasons.
 First, tax credit projects often require other DHCD resources in order to proceed.
 Thus, the priorities established for the tax credit program have a direct impact on DHCD’s other housing programs.
 For example, when DHCD, through the tax credit allocation plan, establishes recommended cost limits for tax credit projects, the cost limits clearly apply to other DHCD programs in support of the same project.